 KNES 582: Advanced Study in Sociocultural Perspectives of Human Movement

 Dr. Toby C. Rider was born and raised in East Sussex, England.
 He earned his undergraduate degree at the University of Birmingham and his Master’s degree at the University of Brighton.
 He followed this by completing a Ph.D. in the sociocultural study of sport and exercise at The University of Western Ontario in London, Canada.
 Toby has published multiple articles in peer reviewed journals, contributed several chapters to scholarly books, and presented his research at numerous conferences.
-He is the author of Cold War Games: Propaganda, the Olympics, and U.S. Foreign Policy (University of Illinois Press, 2016).
+He is the author of Cold War Games: Propaganda, the Olympics, and U.S. Foreign Policy (University of Illinois Press, 2016) and co-editor of Defending the American Way of Life: Sport, Culture, and the Cold War (University of Arkansas Press, 2018).
 In addition to this, Toby is the Co-Director of the Center for Sociocultural Sport and Olympic Research.

-He is currently focusing on British sporting relations with South Africa during the Apartheid era, and also coediting a book on sport and Cold War American culture.
+He is currently focusing on British sporting relations with South Africa during the Apartheid era.